 9. 1,972 violations: Machine Guarding – General Requirement (1910.212)

 Requires machines and machine areas to have guarding.
 These include point of operation guarding, secure anchoring of machinery, guarding of blades, and general location of a machine guard to protect employees from injury.
+If you have been injured due to someone else’s negligence, the personal injury lawyers in dearborn michigan can help you recover financial compensation.

 8. 1,982 violations: Fall protection – Training Requirements (1926.503)